TheineAddict/Null-Expected/README.md

 ### **Category Filtering**
 For posts to appear when users click category cards on the homepage:
-- Include the corresponding category tag in your tags array:
+- Include the corresponding category tag as the **first tag** in your tags array:
   - **QA Processes** → `"qa-processes"`
   - **Quality Mindset** → `"quality-mindset"`
   - **Career Advice** → `"career-advice"`
   - **Industry Trends** → `"industry-trends"`
   - **Tools & Tech** → `"tools-tech"`
   - **Case Studies** → `"case-studies"`
-- Example: `tags: ["featured", "qa-processes", "automation"]`
+- Example: `tags: ["qa-processes", "featured", "automation"]`
 - Posts without category tags will only appear in "All Posts" view

 ### 2. Add Frontmatter and Content